-Frome has always had a thriving arts sector which includes artists, illustrators, potters, sculptors, photographers, woodworkers, jewellers, crafts people, writers, poets – the list is endless.
+Frome has always had a thriving arts sector including artists, illustrators, potters, sculptors, photographers, woodworkers, jewellers, crafts people, writers, poets, musicians – the list is endless.

 The Frome Amateur Operatic Society